Project-MONAI/model-zoo/models/brats_mri_generative_diffusion/docs/README.md

 ```
 torchrun --standalone --nnodes=1 --nproc_per_node=2 -m monai.bundle run --config_file "['configs/train_autoencoder.json','configs/multi_gpu_train_autoencoder.json']"
 ```
-It take 9 hours when trianing with 9 32G GPU.
+It take 9 hours when training with 9 32G GPU.

 After the autoencoder is trained, run the following command to train the latent diffusion model.
 ```
 python -m monai.bundle run --config_file "['configs/train_autoencoder.json','configs/train_diffusion.json']"
 ```
+It will print out the scale factor of the latent feature space.
+If your autoencoder is well trained, this value should be close to 1.0.

 Or run it with multi-gpu:
 ```
 torchrun --standalone --nnodes=1 --nproc_per_node=2 -m monai.bundle run --config_file "['configs/train_autoencoder.json','configs/train_diffusion.json','configs/multi_gpu_train_diffusion.json']"